rehierl/abstract-properties/readme.md

 - the big issue is with the general awareness of partial orders, or more accurately .. the lack of it .. i.e. in general unaware

+this is from a developer for developers
+- true mathematicians will have to live with some "cringe"
+- be lenient in regards to explanations
+- be strict in regards to fundamental considerations

-this is as serious as it can get
+this is still as serious as it can get
 - this is an issue of significant importance
 - the tag-based syntax is an application of an abstract system of generic properties, which itself is an application of